Driving Under The Inlfuence: Know The Facts About Drugs & AlcoholUpdated Dec. 25, 2020

 Impaired driving in the United States

 It is difficult to accurately measure the consequences of alcohol and drug-impaired driving in the United States, though we do know it costs the country billions of dollars and takes thousands of innocent lives every year.
 Alcohol-impairment is linked to around 10,000 traffic collision fatalities annually.
 In many of these collisions, illegal or prescription drugs were also a causal factor.
 The true human cost of drug-impaired driving is hard to quantify, as many intoxicating substances cannot be tested for outside of a laboratory.
-It is probable that many fatal traffic collisions which don’t involve alcohol do involve a driver that is impaired by an undetected drug.
+It is probable that many fatal traffic collisions that don’t involve alcohol do involve a driver that is impaired by an undetected drug.

 Impaired driving laws and penalties